isabelarvelo/sustainable-food-source-finder/README.md

 ## Gen AI Usage

-* I Used GenAI to help me
+* I Used GenAI to help me:
-    * format the Streamlit pages.
-Much of the CSS code was created by iterating with Claude Sonnet 3.5.
+    * Format the Streamlit pages.
+The CSS code was created by iterating with Claude Sonnet 3.5.
-    * create the choropleth map and display it successfully in Streamlit.
+    * Create the choropleth map and display it successfully in Streamlit.
+    * Debug API errors and MongoDB connection issues.
+    * Write documentation strings for functions
+    * Proofread and edit the README file and text in the Streamlit app.
 * I gave GenAI the project requirements outlined in the class slides and the project rubric and asked it to grade me across thoe criteria.

 ## Other Resources Used